ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 ### 3.9 Configuring cluster id

-When deploying APICA.IO, configure the cluster id to monitor your own APICA.IO deployment.
+When deploying Ascent, configure the cluster id to monitor your own Ascent deployment.
 For details about the `cluster_id` refer to section [Managing multiple K8S clusters](agentless.md#managing-multiple-k-8-s-clusters-in-a-single-apica-instance)

 ```bash
 helm install apica --namespace apica \